numtide/system-manager/README.md

 ## Supported Systems

-System Manger is currently only supported on NixOS and Ubuntu.
+System Manager is currently only supported on NixOS and Ubuntu.
 However, it can be used on other distributions by enabling the following:

 ```nix
 {